VinPassed

 Question 1: Is this title currently clean and is this vehicle reported stolen?

-This is the minimum check before driving anywhere to see a car.
-A clean title right now means no outstanding lien, no current salvage status, no branded title on record.
-The NICB theft check confirms the vehicle isnβt in the national stolen database.
-If either of these fails, the transaction canβt close β and youβve saved yourself a trip.
+This is the bare-minimum check before you drive anywhere to see a car.
+A clean title right now means no open lien, no salvage status, and no brand on record.
+The NICB theft check confirms the vehicle isn’t in the national stolen database.
+If either of these fails, the deal cannot close, and you just saved yourself a trip.

 Question 2: What actually happened to this vehicle, and what should I pay for it?

 This is the negotiation question.
-How many owners, how many states, any total loss events, what do the odometer records show, and what is this vehicle worth at the price being asked?
-A seller asking $14,500 for a vehicle with three prior owners, two state registrations, and an odometer that jumped 40,000 miles between inspections is a different conversation than one asking the same price for a clean single-owner local vehicle.
+How many owners has it had?
+How many states?
+Any total-loss events?
+What do the odometer records show, and what is the car actually worth at the asking price?
+A seller asking $14,500 for a car with three prior owners, two state registrations, and an odometer that jumped 40,000 miles between inspections is a very different deal.
+Compare it to one asking the same price for a clean, single-owner local car.

-Missouri-specific note: Because Missouri does not require salvage branding on 7+ model-year vehicles and has no flood title brand, the title a seller produces is not a substitute for a history check.
-A clean Missouri title on a 2016 vehicle tells you the current status β not what happened between 2016 and today.
-The complete report is the only way to see prior state registrations, insurance total loss events, and the odometer record that the Missouri title does not carry.
+Missouri-specific note: Because Missouri does not require salvage branding on cars more than about six model years old and has no flood brand, the title a seller produces is not a substitute for a history check.
+A clean Missouri title on a 2016 car tells you its status today, not what happened to it over the years since.
+A full history report is the only way to see prior-state registrations, insurance total-loss events, and the odometer record the title does not carry.

 2

-The person selling the vehicle must be the person whose name appears on the front of the title as owner.
-A mismatch means the title was not properly assigned and the chain of ownership is broken — you cannot get a clean Missouri title from a jumped or unassigned title.
-If the title shows a previous owner has already signed it over to someone else who is now selling it to you, that is a jumped title and a red flag.
+The person selling the car must be the one named as owner on the front of the title.
+A mismatch means the title was never properly signed over.
+The ownership chain is broken, and you cannot get a clean Missouri title from it.
+If a prior owner already signed the title over to someone else who is now selling it to you, that is a jumped title and a serious red flag.

 3

-Any lienholder listed on the face of the Missouri title must provide a notarized Lien Release (Form DOR-4809) before clean title can transfer.
-Verify the lien release is in hand and matches the lienholder name on the title before any payment changes hands.
+If a lender is listed on the front of the title, that lender has to hand over a notarized lien release (Form 4809) before clean title can pass to you.
+Make sure the release is in hand and matches the lender on the title before any money changes hands.

 4